Artist2305/programming-blog/src/data/posts/post_1.md

 id: "0001"
 slug:  "when-should-you-use-struct-charp"
 title: "When should you use struct?"
-keywords: "struct, c#, class, programming, tips, tutorial, memory"
+keywords: "struct, c#, class, tutorial, memory"
 shortDesc: "Struct and class.
 How the memory is allocated?"
 tags: "C# .NET .NET Core"
 description: "Learn when you should use class and struct in C# language.
 How the memory is alocated and differences between class and struct."